Written by The Husband: Barry Myers

 Man, oh man – if I could answer that question I’d be a billionaire already.
 Let me lay out the simple points.
 Don’t put it in a savings account.
 It won’t grow.
 It is safe, but it won’t grow.
 Don’t put it in single stocks.
 That’s too risky and you’re betting a lot when you buy single stocks.
-Consider a mix of stock-based mutual funds and low-risk bonds.
+According to my friend, who works with Bitcoin Miner, you should consider a mix of stock-based mutual funds and low-risk bonds.
 Mutual funds are huge accounts that have lots of different stocks in them, giving you a happy mix of risk and return.
+Traders in the Qatar and Oman have to deposit only $250 to trade through شركات التداول الموثوقة في قطر on stocks trading platform.
 Bonds are debt sold by a company to raise money.
 They pay back the debt with interest and you get paid.
 Of course there are all kinds of details here that a broker should walk you through, but this should get you started on your quest and these two investment types are the simplest and safest way to get started while making a decent return.

 I’m Too Old/Young to Save for Retirement.
 Why Bother to Start Now?

 Not true.
 You may have some catching up to do or you may be lucky enough to have a head start.
 Either way, as Jon Acuff wrote in a great little book called Quitter, “…not doing anything is its own decision, and the odds of failure are horrible.”
 Get started!

 I Want to Save For Retirement, but I Can’t Afford to.